 4.5.
 Learn to use versioning

 One last piece of advice.
 If you've got to iterate, you've got to learn to use versioning.

 Versioning is a feature commonly found in Google Slides, Powerpoint et alii.
 As its name indicates, versioning automatically saves and manages older versions of your deck, so you can return to them weeks or even months later.
 Very convenient if like me, you are prone to second thoughts.

 On top of that, I like to manually create copies of my deck every time I make a major change.
 The older versions go into an "Archive" folder.
-After 6-month fundraising, I have reached version 13...
+After 6 months if fundraising, I have reached version 13...

-Conclusion: a good deck doesn't make a good startup
+Conclusion: a great deck doesn't make a great startup

-A deck can convey your vision better.
+A deck can convey your vision better, but don't expect a miracle.
 It won't make your startup better.
 If the basics are crap, it will show.

 You can put lipstick on a pig, but it's still a pig.

 So build a great startup first, a great pitch deck second.